Grant Avenue: History

 In 1835, the very first housing structure of Yerba Buena (the later San Francisco) was erected by William A. Richardson at what today is Grant Avenue, between Clay and Washington streets.

 When California came under the control of the United States following the Mexican–American War of 1846–1848, the street now called Grant was named Dupont Street, in honor of a Naval admiral from the USS Portsmouth (Portsmouth Square, located one block east, was named after that ship).
-In the following years, Dupont Street became the location for various opium dens, brothels, and Tong wars.
+In the following years, Dupont Street became the location for many Chinese stores, along with some opium dens, brothels, and Tong wars.

 When San Francisco was rebuilt after being leveled in the 1906 earthquake, Dupont Street was upgraded and given a new name: Grant Avenue, after President Ulysses S. Grant.

 Today, the intersection of Grant Avenue and Bush Street marks the southern entrance to Chinatown.
 Grant Avenue is still written and said in Chinese as "Du Pon Gai" (都板街, Gai 街 means street).

+In popular culture

+Grant Avenue plays an important role in Rodgers and Hammerstein's Broadway musical Flower Drum Song as well as the movie version of the musical.
+One of the musical numbers is entitled "Grant Avenue."
+The original name of the musical, before it was changed, was "Grant Avenue."